Catala-specific questions

 a simple desk calculator.

-To round to the nearest monetary unit, use round of
+To round to the nearest monetary unit, use round of.
+To round an

 Why mathematical integers and decimals instead of machine integers and floats?